nhuynh011/ZAGI-DataWarehousing-ETL/README.md

 # ZAGI Data Warehouse ETL
-A tutorial-like transformation of the ZAGI relational database into a data warehouse using an ETL (Extract, Transform, Load) pipeline for analytics in phpMyAdmin.
+A tutorial-like transformation of the ZAGI relational database into a data warehouse using an ETL (Extract, Transform, Load) pipeline for analytics in MySQL.

 # Contents
 Data warehouse creation:<br/>